tarungorle/Calculator_using_Javascript/README.md

-# A simple Calculator
- A simple calculator using HTML, CSS &amp; Javascript
+# Calculator using Javascript
+ Tools i had used to create this project includes HTML,CSS and JavaScript
  ![title-pic](https://github.com/tarungorle/Calculator_using_Javascript/blob/master/Calculator_Project.jpg)
- This is a simple calculator functionality achieved using Javascript.
-The logic is very simple with the minimum lines of code possible.
+ I tried using simple lines of code as possible

-## Steps to execute this calculator:
+## How to Execute?
-- Download the entire code
+- Download the code
-- Open up the index.html.
+- Open index.html file

-## Technologies used:
+## Software used:
-- HTML
-- CSS [style/Presentation]
+- Brackets

-- Javascript [Logic/Working of calculator]
+# Here CSS plays a role in styling and look of the calculator, JavaScript know for logics and arthimetic math operations